alexantao/aquaeye/README.md

 * custom:bar-card
 * custom:card-templater

-You will also need to make some adjustments in the panel YAML, for example, the Aquarium light entity.
+You will also need to make some adjustments in the panel YAML, for example, the Aquarium light entity, circulation pump, etc....

 The idea is to use HA packages feature:
 1. Create a _packages_ directory inside HomeAssistant config dir;